MelSumner/design-system-docs-prototype/README.md

 ### Adding Documentation

-* in the `contents` folder, create a new `.md` file, using existing files in that folder for naming and content formatting (including frontmatter).
+* in the `docs` folder, create a new `.md` file, using existing files in that folder for naming and content formatting (including frontmatter).
 * need a new tag?
 Add a new `.md` file in the `tags` folder.

 ### Code Generators